pvangoor/pvangoor.github.io/_posts/2025-02-15-special_orthogonal_so3.markdown

     \det(R_1 R_2) &= \det(R_1) \det(R_2) = 1.
 \end{aligned}$$

-This verifies that the group is closed under products, and indeed that $\mathbf{SO}(3)$ is a group.
+Thus $\mathbf{SO}(3)$ is indeed a group.

-This is a way of formally verifying the intuition that composing two rotations should lead to another rotation.
+What this means intuitively is that composing two or more rotations always leads to another rotation, and that any rotation can be undone by its inverse rotation.

 ### Lie algebra